 Take a stroll around the urban areas of Osaka, until you finally reach the majestic Osaka castle.
 Osaka Castle is one of the most famous landmarks of Osaka, so famous that you’ve probably already seen a picture of it on many tourism advertising boards promoting the city.

 After visiting the Osaka Castle, it’s time to get a glimpse at Osaka’s skyscrapers and urban side, so head to Umeda Sky Building.
 Famous for its unique architectural design, this 12th tallest building in Osaka is worth a visit if you love tall and modern structures.

 Osaka is also the best place to go shopping, because the city, traditionally known for merchants and traders, now boasts bustling shopping districts, such as Amerikamura and Tenjimbashi-suji Shopping Street

-Day 10 – Kyoto
+Day 10 – Osaka to Kyoto, Golden Pavilion

-Day 11 – Western Kyoto
+Day 11 – Western Kyoto, Arashiyama-Sagano bamboo grove

-Day 12 – Southern Kyoto
+Day 12 – Southern Kyoto, Fushimi-Inari-Taisha

 Perhaps the single most impressive sight in all of Kyoto, Fushimi-Inari-Taisha is the head shrine of Inari, located in Fushimi-ku.
 The shrine sits at the base of a mountain named Inari and includes trails up the mountain to many smaller shrines which span 4 km.
 It takes approximately 3.5 hours to walk up.
 If you want to know more about Fushimi Inari check out my post ‘Fushimi Inari Taisha: A Walk Through Southern Kyoto’.